wp-plugins/zopim-live-chat/readme.txt

 == Screenshots ==

-1. Chat window on your website
+1. Chat window on your website - active chat
-2. Typical usage session in the dashboard
+2. Chat widget on your website - minimized
 3. Account Configuration
 4. Styling and customiation
+5. Another nice screenshot on a 'virtual' monitor

 == Frequently Asked Questions ==